rickbody-code/mwa-intranet/replit.md

 - Updated startup validation to log warnings instead of blocking builds when environment variables are missing
 - Resolved TypeScript compilation issues with Prisma JSON types using `toInputJson()` helper
 - All API routes properly configured for server-side rendering in production
-- Build verified successful with zero TypeScript errors
+- Build verification successful with zero TypeScript errors
 - Azure deployment pipeline configured and validated

 ## User Preferences